Accessibility statement for ROH.nhs.uk

 PDFs and other documents

-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix previous board papers from before this date.
-A full plan for the accessibility all future pdfs will be implemented by spring 2024.
+in addition, the accessibility regulations don't require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 Live video